mrbru12/CleanGUI/README.md

 # CleanGUI
 Minimalist, simple and customizable graphical user interface, inspired by Dear ImGui.
-Made in pure standard C, only using OpenGL as renderer.
+Made in pure standard C, using OpenGL as renderer with only GLFW as dependency.

-CleanGUI is designed to be used side by side with OpenGL, therefore it is compatible with any helper API, such as GLFW or SDL.
-All you need to do to start using CleanGUI is provide a handle to a window with a valid OpenGL context!
+CleanGUI is designed to be used side by side with OpenGL.
+All you need to do to start using it is provide a GLFW window with a valid OpenGL context!

-For now CleanGUI is only available for Windows.
-Linux and MacOS compatibillity are planned to be added after the first release!